Wyoming Court Records

 - Extracurriculars

-What is the Average Child Support Payment in Wyoming?
+What Is The Average Child Support Payment in Wyoming?

 The average child support payment in Wyoming is $484.
-According to Wyoming child support guidelines, the non-custodial parent of a family with two children, on average, pays between 20% to 36.8% of the family’s entire net income.
+According to Wyoming child support guidelines, the non-custodial parent of a family with two children, on average, pays between 20% and 36.8% of the family’s entire net income.
 The guidelines also assign additional payments if the non-custodial parent’s income rises above a certain amount.

-How Do I apply for Child Support in Wyoming?
+How Do I Apply For Child Support in Wyoming?

 - A parent who is owed child support